MetPX/sarracenia/docs/source/Contribution/Design.rst

 Application
 -----------

 Description of application logic relevant to discussion.
-There is a ´control plane´ where posts about new data available are made, and log messages reporting status of transfers of the same data are routed among control plane users and pumps.
+There is a ´control plane´ where notification messages about new data available are made, and log messages reporting status of transfers of the same data are routed among control plane users and pumps.
 A pump is an AMQP broker, and users authenticate to the broker.
 Data may (most of the time does) have a different other authentication method.